A guide to developing great mentoring relationships in the Johnian community

 Start with a video call

-We suggest that after making initial contact, you have a video call to establish what the mentee is looking for and explore whether it’s a good match for both of you.
+We suggest setting up a video call to establish what the mentee is looking for and explore whether it’s a good match for both of you.
 You’ll get a sense from speaking to each other whether there is potential to take it further.
 Talk through practical questions as well: What frequency of contact do you want?
 What are the best communication tools for you both?
+What is the mentee seeking from the mentor?

 Treat the relationship as you would any other professional relationship